wunderwuzzi23/blog/content/posts/2020/chrome-spy-remote-control.md

 * **Practicing an Assume Breach mindset** and entertaining the idea that malware is already present on machines (at least on some machines in corporate environments) is always mature and solid advise (because it usually is)
 * Chrome should **not allow remote debugging of things like chrome://settings**
 * Or maybe at least require the user's password when navigating to **chrome://settings** before showing sensitive information
 * Majority of users (probably 99.999%+) do not need remote debugging - maybe there could be a different solution for developers compared to regular users.
-See overall [Security Principles](/blog/posts/importance-security-principles/) that stood the course of time for further discussion points.
-* I have reported this and recommendations to Google and also made Microsoft aware of it (e.g. for possible Defender telemetry)

 ## Red Team Strategies
 If you liked this post and found it informative or inspirational, you might be interested in the book ["Cybersecurity Attacks - Red Team Strategies"](https://www.amazon.com/Cybersecurity-Attacks-Strategies-practical-penetration-ebook/dp/B0822G9PTM).
 The book is filled with further ideas, research and fundamental techniques, as well as red teaming program and people mangement aspects.